 Decide whether you want Registration with additional information (after payment, the attendee still goes through the form) or Automatic registration after ticket purchase (the ticket arrives immediately, no form).
 See Setting the registration type and additional questions for details.

-Prepare your billing data, invoice items, VAT, and currency.
+Prepare your billing data and invoice items, VAT rates (added by customer support), and currency.

 For paid events, you cannot combine Tickets with Approved registration.
 Required contact fields are governed by the Registration form.